govau/content-guide/_search-engines/quick-seo-checklist.md

 ### Header tags

 - The `h1` heading tag gives users a quick overview of the content on the page.
 It should support the keyword theme from the metadata and use the main keywords.
 - Adding `h2` and `h3` heading tags helps structure your content more clearly.
-Try to include main keywords in at least one subheading and keyword variations in lower headings.
+Try to include main keywords in at least 1 subheading and keyword variations in lower headings.

 ### Images